 We all know how Christopher Nolan is known for perfection and accuracy; the use of VFX in a negligible manner portrays the accuracy of his work.
 Also, the best VFX course will teach you how to blind the use of it at all.
 As it is said the best application of VFX is the one where it is not visible at all.
 This film sets all the bars that one needs to keep in mind for learning VFX.

-In a movie this big you can’t solely depend on practical effects, but you have to get the people who can make it look that way.
+In a movie this big, you can’t solely depend on practical effects, but you have to get the people who can make it look that way.
 It’s why Nolan brought in visual effects supervisor Andrew Jackson, the visual effects, and the guy who helped convince audiences that everything was a practical effect in George Miller’s new classic Mad Max: Fury Road.
-Now if you have any interest for the field of VFX then you can easily find a visual effects course in Kolkata that will teach you the craft with excellence and perfection.
+Now if you have any interest in the field of VFX then you can easily find a visual effects course in Kolkata that will teach you the craft with excellence and perfection.